top of page

 Kateri appeared in Echo Theatre's inaugural production, DREAM OF A COMMON LANGUAGE back in 1998 and remained a creative partner through the company's early years.
 In 2008, Kateri officially joined forces with Echo Theatre as a Producing Partner and was instrumental in developing Echo Theatre’s Big Shout Out International New Play Contest for Women Playwrights.
 In April 2019, Kateri was named Managing Artistic Director of the 21-year-old theater company.

 As Managing Artistic Director, Kateri expanded the Echo Reads series to serve audiences all over Dallas at Venue Partners; making theater available to patrons in their own neighborhoods.
-The first online play readings began as a response to the COVID 19 pandemic, as did the Echo Offstage podcast, a Dallas-based interview show with guests from all areas of national and local theater that began production in 2020.
+The first online play readings began as a response to the COVID 19 pandemic, as did the Echo Offstage podcast, a Dallas-based interview show with national and local impactful women of theater that began production in 2020.

 Dallas audiences first met Kateri at Undermain Theatre where she was a company member for ten years.
 She has since appeared on many area stages, including Shakespeare Dallas, Kitchen Dog Theatre, and Echo Theatre.
 Kateri holds a Bachelor of Arts in Theater Studies from The College of Santa Fe and is an enrolled member of the Potawatomi Indian Tribe.